Ancient furniture: Tansu

 The tansu was a kind of Japanese traditional chest.
 There were many kinds of tansu.
 Mizuya-dansu were large kitchen chests primarily used for holding utensils and tableware.
 Kaidan-dansu, or staircase tansu functioned as replacements for staircases.
 Yofuku-dansu were chests used for storing clothes.
 Chests used for holding tea were called cha-dansu.
 Many other types existed.
-Such as ship-board tansu, traveling tansu, tansu designed ofr shops, and strong-box tansu.
+Such as ship-board tansu, traveling tansu, tansu designed for shops, and strong-box tansu.
 Some tansu had cast-iron metalwork.
 To build most tansu a framework made of hardwood would be combined with softwood drawers and shelves.
 Tansu were crafted all throughout Japan.
 However, northeastern Honshu was a major producer of tansu.
 This was because Honshu had access to expensive and valued woods.
 Such as keyaki, sugi, hinoki, and kiri wood.
 Paulownia wood was highly valued by the Japanese because it does not expand or contract much.
 Making it easier to work with.
 This wood is also resistant to high temperature and has a high combustion point.